Why Some Accounts Don't Appear on Your Credit Report

 In the credit reporting world, businesses decide which (if not all) of the three credit bureaus they’re going to subscribe to.
 Your account will not appear on your credit report if the business doesn’t subscribe to a particular credit bureau.
 It explains why you may see an account on just one of your credit reports but not the other two.

-Many rent payments don’t appear on renters’ credit reports, especially if you’re renting from a smaller landlord.
+Many rent payments don’t appear on renters’ credit reports, especially if you’re renting from a smaller landlord who doesn't subscribe to a credit bureau.
 Accounts with larger property management companies are more likely to appear on either your Experian or TransUnion credit report.
 Historically, rent payments haven’t shown up on credit reports – except in cases of severe delinquency – so don’t be surprised if your rental history isn’t on your credit report.

 How Unreported Accounts Impact Your Credit Score